senchalabs/connect/docs/index.md

     lint             Aids in middleware development
-    logger           Provides common logger support, and custom log formats methodOverride   Provides faux HTTP method support by using the "_method" key by default responseTime     Responds with the X-Response-Time header in milliseconds redirect         Provides req.redirect() with "magic" urls, ex: req.redirect("back") compiler         Supports arbitrary static compilation of files, currently supports less and sass. cacheManifest    Provides cache manifest for offline apps
+    logger           Provides common logger support, and custom log formats methodOverride   Provides faux HTTP method support by using the "_method" key by default redirect         Provides req.redirect() with "magic" urls, ex: req.redirect("back") compiler         Supports arbitrary static compilation of files, currently supports less and sass. cacheManifest    Provides cache manifest for offline apps